SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Button.md

 In the Dashboards app, the soft-launch button component can be used to execute the action of a button parameter.
 As such, it must be configured with button parameter data.

 > [!NOTE]
 > If the *ReportsAndDashboardsAutomationScript* soft-launch option is enabled as well, this component functions as an Automation script component, and you can link it directly to an Automation script in the *Settings* pane.
+However, if you add a button parameter to the component, it will still act as a parameter button even with this soft-launch option.

 1. Apply parameter data.
 See [Adding data to a component](xref:Adding_data_to_component).